 Check out the Video Playlist for this chapter.

-Body Mapping – Download this .pdf and discover what parts of your body feel what, and how!
+Body Mapping (PDF) – Discover what parts of your body feel what, and how!

 Self Senate Focus – Print out this focus exercise and record what your body feels.